zyd5csi8/Tableau-10-Desktop-QA/README.md

 - **if too many queries (or resource-intensive queries) are happening in parallel, the performance may be slower than expected.**

-The level of paralelism is configurable on the 'connection-configs.xml' file (located in the Tableau instalation dir)
+The level of parallelism is configurable on the 'connection-configs.xml' file (located in the Tableau installation dir.)

 From: http://kb.tableau.com/articles/howto/Configuring-Parallel-Queries-in-Tableau-Desktop

 ### 1.2.2 Data engine vectorization

 **WHAT?** A new feature in Tableau 9.
 Most articles don't go deep into this topic.
-It's a cpu calculation improve to make performance better.
+It's a CPU calculation improve to make performance better.

 ```
-Now tableau uses SIMD instructions (SSE4.1) to make calculations, thus better filling the
-data and execution pipeline of the processor.
+Now tableau uses SIMD instructions (SSE4.1) to make calculations, thus better filling the data and execution pipeline of the processor.
 ```

 From https://alanattableau.files.wordpress.com/2015/07/designing-efficient-workbooks-v92.pdf